Intrapartum and postpartum care | Medical Council of Canada

 1. list and interpret relevant clinical findings, including

-1. those derived from an appropriate history and physical examination;
+1. findings based on an appropriate history and physical examination,

 2. list and interpret relevant investigations, including

-1. appropriate initial investigations for a woman presenting in labour;
+1. appropriate initial investigations for a patient presenting in labour,

-2. indications and options for fetal and maternal monitoring in labour (e.g., electronic fetal monitoring, fetal blood sampling);
+2. indications and options for fetal and maternal monitoring in labour (e.g., electronic fetal monitoring, fetal blood sampling), and

 3. appropriate maternal and fetal investigations to determine the need for Rh immunoglobulin;